Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Introduction

 Let $K_0(\mathrm{Var}_k)$ be the \emph{Grothendieck ring of varieties} over $k$.
 That is, $K_0(\mathrm{Var}_k)$ is the ring generated by symbols $[X]$ where $X$ is a variety over $k$, subject to the following three relations. \begin{enumerate} \item If $X \cong X'$, then $[X] = [X']$, \item if $U$ is an open subvariety of $X$, then $[X] = [U] + [X \setminus U]$, \item if $X,Y$ are two varieties, then $[X] [Y] = [(X \times_k Y)_{\mathrm{red}}]$. \end{enumerate} Let $K_0(\Et_k)$ denote the subring of $K_0(\mathrm{Var}_k)$ which is generated by varieties of dimension $0$.

-Suppose that $\mathrm{char}(k)=0$, and let $X$ be a smooth projective variety over $k$.
-Then the cup product composed with the trace map gives rise to a natural quadratic form on the algebraic de Rham cohomology in even degrees, so we obtain a natural element of $\widehat{\mathrm{W}}(k)$, the \emph{de Rham Euler characteristic}:
+Let $X$ be a smooth projective variety over $k$.
+The cup product composed with the trace map gives rise to a quadratic form on the algebraic de Rham cohomology in even degrees, so we obtain a natural element of $\widehat{\mathrm{W}}(k)$, the \emph{de Rham Euler characteristic}: